 Students, a fundamental structural component of the academia at the University of Western Macedonia, are qualified with outstanding education and skills for a successful professional career and social status.
-Perceiving that alumni are the major asset of the University in terms of their measurable impact on society and economy, UoWM fosters close contact and relationship with them.
-The fact that UoWM is a rather young University, which has been recently growing after merging with the Technological Education Institute of Western Macedonia, has created an exciting challenge for bringing the alumni community together, and creating a framework for future networking, with mutual benefits to both parties.
-Quality curricula, which aim at attracting students with an excellent academic potential, and dynamic graduate networks have remained key priorities for the University.
+As alumni are the major asset of the University in terms of their measurable impact on society and economy, UoWM fosters close contact and relationship with them.
+Although UoWM is a rather young University, which has been recently growing after merging with the Technological Education Institute of Western Macedonia, it creates exciting challenges for bringing the alumni community together, as well as frameworks for future networking, with mutual benefits to both parties.
+Quality curricula, which aim at attracting students with an excellent academic potential, and dynamic graduate networks, have been key priorities for the University.